alonshrestha/stechalon.com/_posts/2020-11-07-web-hosting-nepal.md

 Not to worry, you are in the right place.
 Today, I will help you to find the best web hosting companies having reliability also at affordable prices in Nepal.

-If you don't want to read this whole article and want a direct answer then it's **[Himalayan Host](https://www.himalayanhost.com/aff.php?aff=259){:target="_blank"}{:rel="nofollow"}**.
+If you don't want to read this whole article and want a direct answer then you can choose **[Himalayan Host](https://www.himalayanhost.com/aff.php?aff=259){:target="_blank"}{:rel="nofollow"}** without any doubt.

-But if you are looking for more than this for example: beginner hosting, cheapest hosting, free hosting, etc then you should definitely read this article completely.
+But if you are looking for more **for example**: beginner hosting, cheapest hosting, free hosting, etc then you should definitely read this article completely.
 I am sure you will discover new things.

+<ins>**Check this**</ins>: If you are also searching for [Best WordPress hosting in Nepal](https://stechalon.com/best-wordpress-hosting-nepal){:target="_blank"}.

 Choosing a perfect web hosting service is not that difficult as you think.

 You just need to know what shape and size your website has and how much traffic(users) visits your website per day or month.
+What I meant here is

+- **Shape**: In which platform your website is built? (eg: JAVA, Python(Django), PHP, etc)
+- **Size**: How much disk space does your site needs?
+- **Traffic**: What amount of bandwidht does your website needs?

-After knowing these, your finding of the best web hosting service task is almost done.
+After knowing these, your finding of the "best web hosting in Nepal" is almost done.

 Web hosting services come with different plans categorized in all shape and sizes.